SlybootsStudio/iqrpg.guide/faq.md

 - Each battling level gives you more hp.
 - "Battling levels over 100 now contribute towards gold gains.
 Each level has an exponential increase, starting at 0.22% at level 101, rising to 6% at level 120, 23.6% at level 150, 100% at level 200.
 This is a direct modifier, multiplying gold after all other calculations." ([Update 11](patches/patch11.md))

+### What does dungeoneering level do?

+- At certain level milestones, you unlock new keys into your droptable.
+See the key page for more details.

+### Should I make a clan?

+NO. It is expensive to make a clan, and the rewards are hard without many other clanmates contributing.
+However, it may be worth it if

+- no one is taking you in and you are impatient
+- you can afford the credits and understand the cost/reward of clans

+### Alchemy tells me "Essence Chance 0.20% (0.000%)".
+What does the second number mean and why is it red?

+That is your level multiplier granted by your alchemy level.

+### Trinket drop chance?

+Base 1/125000 * Trinket Drop Chance * Drop Boost

+### What is max roll for Base Resources on a trinket?

+On a blue its 2.5

 ### I can't connect to chat!

 - Are you on the http**S** url?